camunda/camunda-bpm-examples/deployment/spring-servlet-pa-tomcat/README.md

 ## How to use it?

-1. Build it with maven.
+1. Build it with Maven.

 ```bash
 mvn clean verify